 Earlier, when we needed more space and farms, we simply cleared off more land.
 This is not an option today where we must not destroy possible natural resources.
 Thus, companies are now starting to develop vertical farming.
 This is greatly increasing in the way to produce more food, especially in urban areas.
 Already, companies in Detroit, Newark, Wyoming, and too many places to name, are developing vertical farming methods.
 And it’s not only limited to the U.S., but also to Seoul, Singapore, and many places all over the world.

 So what is vertical farming?
-Vertical farming is cultivating plants inside skyscraper greenhouses.
+Vertical farming is cultivating plants inside skyscraper greenhouses using the newest commercial greenhouse construction techniques.
 This environment can be run on solar energy or wind turbines.
 In this environment, plants can be monitored for watering and nutrient content.
 Also, much like a greenhouse, indoor farming can be used year-round.
+Utilizing efficient greenhouse lighting that can be procured through numerous providers similar to Scynce LED can also be beneficial in that it allows for light regulation and thus, more productive crop yields regardless of season.
 With monitoring, many plant diseases and spoilage would be discovered before they could spread.
 And with more vertical farms around cities, food won’t have to travel as far, which reduces energy waste and increases our health by keeping our food fresher.